glucometers-tech/glucometer-protocols/src/taidoc/td42xx.md

 SPDX-License-Identifier: CC-BY-SA-4.0
 -->

-# TaiDoc TD-4277
+# TaiDoc TD-42xx

 Reverse engineered by [Diego Elio Pettenò](mailto:flameeyes@flameeyes.com).
 With thanks to Gianni Ceccarelli for the time fields structure.

-This device is also known as:
+The protocol is compatible with both TD-4277 and TD-4235B devices at least.

+These devices are marketed as:

   * GlucoRx Nexus
+  * GlucoRx NexusQ
   * Menarini GlucoMen Nexus
   * Aktivmed GlucoCheck XL